INL/corpus-frontend/README.md

 - `about.inc`
 Html content placed in the body of the `MyCorpus/about/` page.
 - `.xsl` files
 These are used to transform documents in your corpus into something that can be displayed on the `article/` page.
-The name of the xsl file that is used to do this is based on the format of files in your corpus (`tei`, `folia`, etc).
-The xslt file that is used has the name `article_<formatName>.xsl`, so `article_tei.xsl` for tei files.
+Two files can be placed here:
+  - `article.xsl`, the most important one, for your document's content (previously this was `article_${formatName}.xsl` (e.g. `article_tei.xsl` or `article_folia.xsl`).
+This will still work for now, however, this is deprecated).
+  A small note: if you'd like to enable tooltips displaying more info on the words of your corpus, you can use the `data-tooltip-preview` (when just hovering) and `data-tooltip-content` (when clicking on the tooltip) attributes on any html element to create a tooltip.
+Alternatively if you don't want to write your own html, you can use `title` for the preview, combined with one or more `data-${valueName}` to create a little table. `title="greeting" data-lemma="hi" data-speaker="jim"` will create a preview containing `greeting` which can be clicked on to show a table with the details`.
+  - `meta.xsl` for your document's metadata (shown under the metadata tab on the page)
+  **Note:** this stylesheet does not receive the raw document, but rather the results of `/blacklab-server/docs/${documentId}`, containing only the indexed metadata.
 - `static/`
 A sandbox where you can place whatever other files you may need, such as custom js, css, fonts, logo's etc.
-These files are public, and can be accessed through `MyCorpus/static/path/to/my.file`
+These files are public, and can be accessed through `MyCorpus/static/path/to/my.file`.

 ---